Mobility & Transportation

 https://maptionnaire.com/luxplan-involves-more-residents-in-sustainable-mobility-planning

 How do you understand and measure mobility preferences in a rural municipality?
-The best option is to ask the locals who daily experience the infrastructure.
+The best option is to ask the locals who experience the infrastructure every day.
 But in sparsely populated areas, traditional community meetings are less effective due to low population density and long distances that locals have to cover to get to a meeting place.
 Yet, planners still need to obtain precise information about the current state of the mobility network, tap into the local knowledge, and get suggestions for improvements.

 Designing a Mobility Network in a Rural Municipality in Luxembourg